choeffer/360pibot/docs/api.rst

 360pibot API
 ============

-In this section it is documented how to use each module.
+In this section the use of each module is documented.
 In the source code it is commented, if necessary, how each part of the code is working and what it is intended to do.